Love & Hip Hop: Hollywood: Ratings

 The Love & Hip Hop franchise is one of the highest-rated franchises in cable television history.
 In an overview of the television cultural divide, The New York Times reported that Love & Hip Hop was most popular show in the black belt.

 The second series premiere garnered big ratings for the network, with VH1 announcing a combined rating of 3.6 million viewers.

 Cultural impact

 During a speech at a campaign rally in North Carolina on November 4, 2016, President Barack Obama referenced the show, comparing the 2016 presidential race to reality television, saying "I mean, its like some Love & Hip Hop stuff."

 Episodes

 Broadcast history

 On August 10, 2015, VH1 announced that Love & Hip Hop: Hollywood would be returning for a second season on September 7, 2015.

 On August 3, 2016, VH1 announced that Love & Hip Hop: Hollywood would be returning for a third season on August 15, 2016.

 On April 13, 2017, VH1 announced that Love & Hip Hop: Hollywood would be returning for a fourth season on July 24, 2017.

-On June 18, 2018, VH1 announced that Love & Hip Hop: Hollywood would be returning for a fifth season on July 23, 2018.

-On July 8, 2019, VH1 announced that Love & Hip Hop: Hollywood would be returning for a sixth season on August 5, 2019.